-BC Liberals take back claim woman was NDP plant in #IAmLinda debacle
+BC Liberals take back claim woman was NDP plant in #IamLinda debacle

 The BC Liberals say they “stand corrected” after falsely accusing a retired civil servant of being an NDP plant after she encountered Leader Christy Clark in a grocery store and told her she’d never vote for her.

 However, the party did not issue an apology to Linda Higgins, which some have been calling for after last week’s encounter.
-The incident, captured by TV news crews inside a store in North Vancouver, sparked its own hashtag on social media, #IAmLinda, which critics used to vent their own reasons for never supporting Ms. Clark.
+The incident, captured by TV news crews inside a store in North Vancouver, sparked its own hashtag on social media, #IamLinda, which critics used to vent their own reasons for never supporting Ms. Clark.

 On Tuesday, after days of controversy, the Liberals issued a statement that said: “We’re happy to stand corrected,” though the party did not elaborate, despite a request to do so.